BeastKing0/Coders-Delight-Bot/README.md

 * Contributor: Caleb#2831

-Other credits go to everyone who has created code for the bot!
+Other credits go to everyone who has compiled resources for the bot!

 ## Official Discord Server: https://discord.gg/EM96Ue2